Colonial molasses trade: Problems with demand

 The molasses trade experienced many problems in the seventeenth and eighteenth centuries.
 Throughout this period, there was often never enough demand to meet the large supply of molasses that was continuing to increase.
 Neither England nor France had much of a market for molasses.
 England imported molasses mostly in the form of rum, but that was usually coming from the colonies at this time.
-The French islands in the West Indies were prohibited from shipping rum to France with regard to France's market for brandy.
+The French islands in the West Indies were prohibited from shipping rum to France about France's market for brandy.
 In the last decades of the eighteenth century, imports of French rum were at an all-time low.
-To combat this problem, many English planters on the islands developed their own local distilleries in order to deal with the large surplus of molasses.
+To combat this problem, many English planters on the islands developed their own local distilleries to deal with the large surplus of molasses.
 There were no specific restrictions on the English islands, so they were able to profit from the disposal.
 By the 1650s, many plantations on the islands had their own distilleries and were exporting rum to the mainland colonies.
 By the beginning of the eighteenth century, rum production was rising rapidly.

 Dutch threat to the monopoly

 At the beginning of the eighteenth century, Dutch possessions in the West Indies began to encourage trade with the islands and New England.
-Several bills were to be prepared in order to hinder Dutch trade with colonies, but none of them were passed.
+Several bills were to be prepared to hinder Dutch trade with colonies, but none of them were passed.
 By 1715, Boston and many other colonial areas were importing around one hundred thousand gallons of molasses from the Dutch annually.
-New York was also importing large amounts of foreign molasses compared to English.
+New York was also importing large amounts of foreign molasses compared to England.
 At the same time, French imports of molasses to the colonies were also growing.
-This combination of importing foreign product to the English colonies caused England a lot of agitation in the years to come.
+This combination of importing foreign products to the English colonies caused England a lot of agitation in the years to come.